Everyone must try this chicken pot pie with biscuits recipe. Biscuit chicken pot pie is a family favorite meal!

 Have you tried my Semi-Homemade Chicken Pot Pie recipe yet?
 The only part not homemade is the crust, where I always use a store-bought refrigerated pie crust to speed up the process.
 But, guess what?
 This recipe doesn't use the pie crust.
 Instead, there is only a top crust, and it is one of the best biscuit toppings ever!

-It just dawned on me one day that I should take my recipe for the copycat Cheddar Bay Biscuits and see how they would turn out as a topping for my pot pie.
+It dawned on me one day that I should take my recipe for the copycat Cheddar Bay Biscuits and see how they would turn out as a topping for my chicken pot pie.
 Holy maloney!
 Best.decision.of.the.month.

 I learned a lesson that day, and it is that I need to get back to sharing more of my meals and treats.
 It has been almost one year since we lived on campus among a big community of large families and kids, where almost every day I was sending out cookies and leftover meals.
 It was easy to do because the kids were always right outside my doorstep, and if they weren't, I had three adjacent homes right next to ours, not mentioning the rest of the townhome families across from us.

 Now that we are in our house in a suburban neighborhood, I automatically (and mindlessly) decided that it's more difficult to share our food.
 Not so!
 I learned that I am just letting my laziness take over, instead of walking the few extra steps to one of our many neighbors.
 What a great opportunity to get to know them!

 In a day of age when food allergies and special diets seem to be in almost every household, it is also intimidating to bring food to a family not knowing if they have those certain conditions.
 In the case, though, where you are just wanting to introduce yourself to a new neighbor, I say do not worry about it!
 They can decide after they shut the door if they will eat your food or not.
 At least you snatched that opportunity to start a neighborly relationship! 🙂